 Nurses have always traveled, going where they were needed.
 Now RDHs, dental assistants, dental nurses and dental auxiliary such as front staff are doing the same.
 In general, traveling means working at several different practices.
 It can mean visiting several practices over the course of a month, a week or even a single day.

-For some, it means working in different cities.
+For some, it means working in different cities in the USA.
 Some even work in multiple states.
 This is possible for dental hygienists who are licensed in more than one state.
 Some states have reciprocity agreements, so a single license may be all you need to work across state lines.
 Others, like Texas, have licensure by credentials.
 Obtaining a license in states that allow licensure by credentials is fairly simple.
 Working in multiple states is entirely possible.
 For some traveling dental professionals, it’s the norm.

 In short, being a traveling RDH is all about putting together a work schedule (and a travel schedule) that suits your lifestyle and your needs.